zantuaw09/Python-1st-Project/README.md

 https://www.pygame.org/download.shtml

 A Python compiler software is also needed to run this program.
 More detailed information instructing the uses of this program will be added as the game is updated.

+The file itself containign the game is under the folder "Pygame